Health and Safety | Kangs Health and Safety Regulatory Solicitors

 How Can We Help? | Kangs Health and Safety Solicitors

-Our team is able to provide advice and assistance throughout the entire criminal process including the initial intervention by the Health and Safety Executive, interview under caution, the defence of any ensuing criminal prosecution and any enforcement proceedings.
+Our specialist lawyers are able to provide advice and assistance throughout the entire criminal process, from the initial intervention by the health and safety executive through to enforcement, interview under caution and ultimately the defence of any ensuing criminal prosecution.

-If you are being investigated by the Health and Safety Executive, have been invited to an interview under caution or are being prosecuted for Health and Safety breaches, please feel free to contact our team through any of the solicitors named below who will be happy to provide you with some initial advice and assistance.
+If you have been issued with an Improvement Notice, or are now being prosecuted for ignoring an Improvement Notice, please feel free to contact our team through any of the solicitors named below who will be happy to provide you with some initial advice and assistance.